JamesDooley/VersionFinder/README.md

 ```
-Usage: /root/bin/versionfinder [OPTIONS] [--user usernames] [--directory directories]
+Usage: ./versionfinder.pl [OPTIONS] [--user usernames] [--directory directories]

-Scans server for known CMS versions and reports what is found
+Scans server for known CMS versions and reports what is found.

     OPTIONS:

         --outdated
             Only prints outdated CMS installs.

         --signatures
             Prints the current signature versions and exits.

         --suspended
             Also scans cPanel's suspended accounts.

+        --report <email>
+            Sends a report to a specific email or list of email addresses.

+        --noemptyreport
+            Does not send a report if no results are returned.

         --update
             Forces an update of the script and signatures file.

+        --grip [<email>]
+            Sends a list and count of all version numbers.
+            This will help show the distribution of installed CMS' on a system.
+            By default this sends the grip list to james@jamesdooley.us, but can be changed by providing an email address.
+            The only identifiable information in the report is the hostname.

     Adding Directories Manually:

         --user <usernames>
-			Given a space seperated list, will scan the homedir for each linux user.
+            Given a space separated list, will scan the homedir for each linux user.

         --directory <directories>
-			Given a space seperated list, will scan each directory.
+            Given a space separated list, will scan each directory.

 If --user or --directory options are not set, will attempt to find users for cPanel and Plesk.
-On systems without cPanel or Plesk, will attempt to scan /home and /var/www/html
+On systems without cPanel or Plesk, will attempt to scan /home and /var/www/html.
 ```

 Quick installation